hungtran84/adv-k8s/0-lens/lab1_installing_and_configuring_lens/README.md

-# Managing k8s clusters with Lens
+# Installing and configuring Lens

 ## OpenLens
 ### Installing OpenLens using package manager